-General questions
+General questionsGeneral questions 2

-PART I: 2 Questions specifically for a BH provider who is reporting a "higher acuity" encounter using Service Encounter Reporting Instructions (SERI)
+PART I: 2

+Questions specifically for a BH provider who is reporting a "higher acuity" encounter using Service Encounter Reporting Instructions (SERI)

-PART II:
+PART II: 4

+Questions specifically for a BH provider who is providing and billing for BH services under the Fee for Service program as described in the "Mental Health Guide, Part II: High Acuity Services"

-PART III: 5 Questions specifically for a BH provider who is providing and billing for "lower-acuity" BH services under the FFS "Mental Health Guide, Part I: Services for clients enrolled in an integrated managed care plan or BHSO"; or as covered by the physical health care benefit administered by a Medicaid managed care organization.
+PART III: 5

+Questions specifically for a BH provider who is providing and billing for "lower-acuity" BH services under the FFS "Mental Health Guide, Part I: Services for clients enrolled in an integrated managed care plan or BHSO"; or as covered by the physical health care benefit administered by a Medicaid managed care organization.

-PART IV:
+PART IV: 6

 BH questions applicable to all services rendered under PART I - III above

-PART V:
+PART V: 8

 New services covered during this crisis to support providing care to clients.

-PART VI:
+PART VI: .0

+Information specific to federally qualified health centers (FQHCs), rural health clinics (RHCs), and Tribal Facilities (Direct IHS Clinics, Tribal Clinics and Tribal FQHCs)